silentbalanceyh/vertx-zero/doc/vertx-zero-tutorial/d10062-jooq-get.md

 ## 2. Utility X of Jooq

 In this example we used an api of `Ux.Jooq` class, this class is provided by zero system, once you have finished the configuration of Jooq, you can use `Ux.Jooq` tool in any place of zero system code.
-When you used `Ux.Jooq` class, you must call `on(Class<?>)` first and returned `io.vertx.up.unity.jq.UxJooq` reference, once you get this reference you can call some common api now.
+When you used `Ux.Jooq` class, you must call `on(Class<?>)` first and returned `io.vertx.up.uca.jooq.UxJooq` reference, once you get this reference you can call some common api now.

 Current example, we used `fetchOnneByID` method, you can check this method signature: